-Paget's disease (Figure 10) is characterized by excessive and abnormal remodeling of bone.1 Its etidisturbance of chondroid production resulting in heterotopic proliferation of epiphyseal chondroblasts.10 The individual lesions appear identical to the bone tumor osteochondroma, that is, multiple cartilage-capped exostoses adjacent to the diaphyseal side of the physis (Figure 11).
+Paget's disease (Figure 10) is characterized by exa skeletal dysplasia resulting from a disturbance of chondroid production resulting in heterotopic proliferation of epiphyseal chondroblasts.10 The individual lesions appear identical to the bone tumor osteochondroma, that is, multiple cartilage-capped exostoses adjacent to the diaphyseal side of the physis (Figure 11).
 This condition is autosomal dominant and appears in the first two decades of life as painless bumps near the ends of long bones.
 Its distribution is frequently symmetric, and it can cause bone deformity and shortening.
 Approximately 5 percent of these lesions transform into chondrosarcoma.7